yezixbei/WeeWaze/README.md

 ## Pipelines

-The end product shoud be a map over San Francisco for an arbitary time range.
+The end product should be a map over San Francisco for an arbitary time range.
 In the first pipeline (the first column in the diagram below), for each row in the form of [timestamp, gps, speed], I translated the timestamp into a time slot, divided San Francisco into squares of n meters, and translated gps coordinates into the location of its square.
 Next,  I did a groupby over these two parameters to get the sums and counts of speed.
 This transformation is performed in Spark and will shrink the original dataset from 1 billion to about 2 milion rows, resulting in the following schema [time slot, square location, speed sum, speed count].
 The results are then stored in Postgres.

 In the second pipeline (the second column), for each square, I found the average speed using the speed sum and counts.
 The input is small enough that the second computation can be done in Postgres at run time.
 I can either query my API to dynamically generate a plot of the average speeds for a time range or use the UI.
 The UI queries my API at run time.
 The inputs are a day of the week, and a time range during a day in hours.